-In 2016, tuition for full-time students at Martin Community College was $1,824 a year for in-state students and $6,432 a year for out-of-state students.
-On average, college tuition rises about 3 percent a year.
+In 2021, tuition for full-time students at Martin Community College was $1,824 a year for in-state students and $6,432 a year for out-of-state students.

 Public colleges and universities receive funding from the state government.
 These institutions offer reduced tuition for students who are residents of that state.